FloJag/Mastery-Project/README.md

     This structured prioritization ensures that users are not only assigned to one segment, but also to the one that best reflects their dominant behavior and characteristics.

+8. **Define and add Perks to the segment groups**
+  For each segment I defined one perfectly fitted perks which will force them to join the reward programm.
+  For example: For Seniors it's often hard to use online plattform.
+So I will offer them a easy booking-mode, where they have a simplified user-interface and a customer support especially for their purposes.

 ## Segmentation ##
 The goal of the segmentation was to group users based on their predominant travel behavior, derived from the engineered features.